-- 43.(1) The Council must establish policies and procedures respecting the First Nation lending First Nation's financial assets including actions to ensure effective management and collection of these loans. - (2) The Council may approve the lending of First Nation's financial assets in accordance with the policies and procedures of the First Nation.
+43.(1) The Council must establish policies and procedures respecting the Squiala First Nation lending of Squiala First Nation's financial assets, including actions to ensure effective management and collection of these loans.

+(2) The Council may approve the lending of Squiala First Nation's financial assets in accordance with the policies and procedures of the Squiala First Nation.

-Permitted Loans to First Nation Members
+Prohibited Loans to Squiala First Nation Members